tuahafriadi/new-tab-chrome-extension/Dextab/readme.md

 Dark minimalist for chrome new tab

 **How to install ?**
-> create new directory on your computer, and then copy/paste all source here you can install extension on your chrome browser with load unpacked
+> 1.create new directory on your computer

+> 2. copy/paste all source here you can install extension on your chrome browser with load unpacked